Vincent0103/portfolio/README.md

 ## Testing

-all the tests are located in [testingPractice.test.js](src/testingPractice.test.js)
+all the tests are located in <!-- TODO [LINK] -->

 ## License

-This project is licensed under the Layboy License.
+This project is licensed under the Vincent0103 License.

 ## Acknowledgements

 The Odin Project for providing valuable resources and guidance.